mculinovic/cpppoa/README.md

 ## Usage

-To use cpppoa as programming interface just do following - include poa.hpp in your code and compile it together with source files in cppppoa/src directory:
+To use `cpppoa` in your project include `poa.hpp` in your source code and provide it with a library file `libcpppoa.a` when linking the executable file.

 ```
 ...
-#include "poa.hpp"
+#include "include/cpppoa/poa.hpp"
 ...
 ```
 ```
 ...
-string seq("PESLLYGRFTIESDVW");
+string seq1("PESLLYGRFTIESDVW");
 string seq2("PEAALYGRFTIKSDVW");
 vector<string> sequences;
-sequences.emplace_back(seq);
+sequences.emplace_back(seq1);
 sequences.emplace_back(seq2);

 string consensus = poa_consensus(sequences);